TJ-rpg/dune/directory/Locations/Wallach_IX.md

 is critical to the continued existence of Wallach IX, as the planet would collapse economically without them.
-The few exports are tied to their training and schools, reinforcing their importance, and increasing their num- bers with each passing day.
+The few exports are tied to their training and schools, reinforcing their importance, and increasing their numbers with each passing day.
 Every Sister has stepped on Wallach IX at least once, always for training on the Chapterhouse, and later potentially for a meeting with the Mother Superior or to receive special assignments.